laravel-enso/menus/README.md

   - `order`: used for ordering the elements of the menu in the desired sequence
   - `link`: is the link that's going to be accessed when clicking on the menu
   - `has_children`: is a flag telling us if a menu element has children and is used when rendering the menu
+- for the menu changes to take effect, a page refresh or a re-login is needed
 ### Publishes

 - `php artisan vendor:publish --tag=menus-assets` - the VueJS pages and components